Technigo/project-business-site/README.md

 # Business Site

-This is a project during the Technigo Front-end Bootcamp.
+This is a project made during the Technigo Front-end Bootcamp.
 The task was to create a business site with a responsive hero image/video, sign up form and accordion.